Chart Color Schemes

 Mount Evelyn's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mount Evelyn's health data shows outcomes largely on par with national benchmarks.
-Common health conditions are slightly more prevalent among both younger and older residents compared to averages, with asthma and mental health issues affecting 9.2 and 9.1% respectively.
+Mount Evelyn's health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
+Common health conditions are slightly more prevalent than average across both younger and older age groups.

 Frequently Asked Questions - Health